 More information on how to shade and model eyes can be found in the first tutorial draw eyes from the front directly below the basics.

-Let’s start with the lacrimal carbuncle in the inner corner of the eye.
-This strange structure is relatively bright and a little shiny.
+Let’s begin with the lacrimal carbuncle, which is the strange structure located in the inner corner of the eye.
+This area is usually a bit brighter and has a subtle shine to it.

 Since the eyeball is round, you can draw rounded, fine shadows in both corners of the eye with the 4H and 2H pencils.
 In the outer corners of the eye, you can get a little darker, because there are lots of shadows being cast from the eyelids and eyelashes.